attayeb/auto-q/README.md

 ## How to cite:
-Mohsen, A., Park, J., Chen, YA. et al. Impact of quality trimming on the efficiency of reads joining and diversity analysis of Illumina paired-end reads in the context of QIIME1 and QIIME2 microbiome analysis frameworks.
+Mohsen, A., Park, J., Chen, YA., Kawashima, H., Mizuguchi, K., Impact of quality trimming on the efficiency of reads joining and diversity analysis of Illumina paired-end reads in the context of QIIME1 and QIIME2 microbiome analysis frameworks.
 BMC Bioinformatics 20, 581 (2019). https://doi.org/10.1186/s12859-019-3187-5

+ @article{Mohsen_Park_Chen_Kawashima_Mizuguchi_2019,
+          title={Impact of quality trimming on the efficiency of reads joining and diversity analysis of Illumina paired-end reads in the context of QIIME1 and QIIME2 microbiome analysis frameworks}, volume={20},
+          ISSN={1471-2105},
+          DOI={10.1186/s12859-019-3187-5},
+          number={1},
+          journal={BMC Bioinformatics},
+          author={Mohsen, Attayeb and Park, Jonguk and Chen, Yi-An and Kawashima, Hitoshi and Mizuguchi, Kenji}, year={2019},
+          month={Nov},
+          pages={581}
+          }